(THOSE TESTS OFFICERS ASK SUBJECTS TO PERFORM AFTER THE THREE PREVIOUSLY DISCUSSED TESTS WERE ADMINISTERED.)

 CAN I REFUSE TO TAKE ANY OF THESE TESTS?

 The refusal to take any Field Sobriety Test is perfectly permissible.
-You are not required to perform any test at all.
+You are not required to perform any tests at all.
 HOWEVER, your refusal, if you go to trial, more likely than not, will be noted by the prosecutor and suggested your refusal to perform the requested test displayed a consciousness of guilt and that the jury could infer your refusal was an attempt to avoid displaying how impaired you really were.

 I MAKE A FEW GENERAL OBSERVATIONS